How Does a Drone Work? Learn Flight Mechanics and Camera Tech

 The lesson?
 Always fly in open areas away from people and obstacles, and be aware of airspace regulations in your area.

-Frequently Asked Questions - How does a drone work
+Frequently Asked Questions - How does a drone work?

 Do drones require license?